The fresh and intoxicating flavor of my Instant Pot jasmine rice recipe is guaranteed to elevate any aromatic Asian dish.

 - Optional: rinse out jasmine rice until the water is clear.

 - Place rice, water and spices in the Instant Pot inner pot.

 - Close the lid and cook for 4 minutes on High Pressure.
-Make sure steam release handle is in the 'Sealing' position.
+Make sure the steam release handle is in the ‘sealing’ position.

 - Once done, Let pressure release naturally for 10 minutes.

-- After 10 minutes, release the remaining steam manually by moving the valve to 'Venting'.
+- After 10 minutes, pressure release the remaining steam manually by moving the steam release handle to ‘venting’.

 - Open Instant Pot and fluff rice with fork.

 Welcome to my kitchen!
 I am Corrie, the blogger behind Corrie Cooks.
 I run this blog with my wife since 2017, so you can enjoy quick, easy and delicious Instant Pot recipes.
 Thank you for stopping by 🙂